-2nd round - final IMPORTANT: A forward synthesis should be presented in the second round (a short retrosynthesis may be part of your presentation)
+IMPORTANT: A forward synthesis should be presented if you are selected for the final (a short retrosynthesis may be part of your presentation)

 There are no restrictions to the format or content for the final but all presentations will be strictly limited to 15 minutes.
 The judging panel will take presentation style and content into account, so it is recommended that the chemical formatting mentioned above or similar is maintained.
 Key steps of the retrosynthesis may be presented, but the focus of the presentation should be on the forward synthesis.